michaelprys/Lows-n-Lines/README.md

-# ★ Lows 'n' Lines ★ _'Ride Low, Live High'_
+# Lows 'n' Lines - _'Ride Low, Live High'_

-Welcome to Lows 'n' Lines, Where Classics Meets Luxury
+Welcome to Lows 'n' Lines, Where Classics Meets Elegance

 Our store isn’t just a place to shop, it’s a haven for those who appreciate classics and exceptional quality.
 Whether you’re an enthusiast or a newcomer to the world of lowriders, Lows 'n' Lines is dedicated to offering only the finest in high-end car engineering.